sopel-irc/sopel-github/README.md

  * Issues
  * Issue Comments
  * Pull Requests
+ * Pull Request Comments
  * Repositories

-Pretty prints repository details on command, using `.gh user/repo` or `.github user/repo`.
+Also pretty prints repository details on command, using either `.gh user/repo` or `.github user/repo`.
 If you omit the user, it will assume your IRC nick is the user.
-For
-example:
+For example:

 ```
 <@maxpowa> .gh sopel-github